jrhamilton/bcsales/README.md

 ---

-## Bug in the Code:
-Before continuing, unfortunately, there is a mninor bug in the code that needs fixed.
-On line 95 of the spark_transform.py file, there is an extra erroneous single quote that needs to be removed.
-Open the file spark_transform.py
-`$ nvim prefect/spark/spark_transform.py`
-Go to line 95 and remove the first second quote which is an erroneous extra single quote.
-Then save and exit.
-- To do this in Nvim, once you open the file:
-    * Type: `95 SHIFT+g` ~ OR better known as ~ `95 G`
-        - (This goes to line 95)
-    * Type: `e`
-        - This goes to the first character which is the erroneous single quote.
-    * Type: `x`
-        - This deletes the erroneous single quote.
-    * Type: `:`
-        - A colon.
-        - This puts us in a buffer.
-    * Type: `x`
-        - This saves and exits.
-    * At any time if you think you goofed, hit `Esc` to start over from where you left off.

 ## REBOOT
 From here, it is best just to reboot the instance and log back in to avoid any Environment issues.
 `$ sudo reboot`